kummahiih/my-never-ending-projects/signalsreinvented/doc/readme.txt

 now emit:
 old functionality
 This should send a signal
-This clue emits the signal
+This glue emits the signal
 muutos1
 muutos2
 Signal emit done